-An Inside Look at the Audio Video Team of Designers of Fearing’s Audio Video Security: An Interview with VP of Engineering Ehren Tresner
+An Inside Look At The Audio Video Team Of Designers Of Fearing’s Audio Video Security: An Interview With VP Of Engineering Ehren Tresner

 Q: Do you call yourself a designer, engineer or both?